dp1620/awesome-markdown/README.md

-# awesome-markdown

-# markdownprojects
-the best open source projects based on markdown

-# 🌟 Awesome Markdown Projects
+# Awesome Markdown Projects

-A curated list of high-quality projects, tools, and resources built around Markdown.
+A curated list of high-quality open-source projects, tools, and resources built around Markdown.

 > Only high-signal Markdown projects.
 No fluff.